Decoding French Wine Labels and Terms

 AOP PDO EU Seal

-AOP (Appellation d’Origine Protégée): This means the wine came from a specific regulated region which can be a large area (such as Bordeaux) or specific area (Listrac-Médoc–within Bordeaux).
-Each region has its own rules for allowed grapes, growing conditions and minimum quality.
-In English, AOP is called PDO (Protected Designation of Origin).
+AOP (Appellation d’Origine Protégée): This means the wine came from a specific regulated region which can be a large area (such as Bordeaux) or a specific area (Listrac-Médoc within Bordeaux).
+Each region has its own rules for allowable grapes, growing conditions, and minimum quality.
+Also, in English, AOP is called PDO (Protected Designation of Origin).

 PGI IGP EU Seal

-IGP (Indication Geographique Protégée) or VDP (Vin de Pays): An IGP is often a larger area with slightly less regulations as AOP.
-You’ll notice that IGP wines are often labeled with the grape varieties as well as the IGP zone.
-The term Vin de Pays is the Pre-EU version of IGP and you will sometimes find wines labeled with Vin de Pays such as “Vin de Pays du Val de Loire.”
-By the way IGP is the same as PGI (Protected Geographical Indication).
+IGP (Indication Geographique Protégée) or VDP (Vin de Pays): An IGP is often a larger area with slightly fewer regulations than AOP.
+You’ll notice that IGP wines often have grape varieties on the label as well as the IGP zone.
+The term Vin de Pays is the pre-EU version of IGP and you will sometimes find wines labeled with Vin de Pays such as “Vin de Pays du Val de Loire.”
+Additionally, IGP is the same as PGI (Protected Geographical Indication).

 vin-de-france-wine-label

 Vin de France: This is the most basic regional quality labeling term for wines from France as a whole.
-Wines with “Vin de France” can originate from anywhere in France (or be a blend of regions).
-Vin de France are often labeled by grape variety.
+Wines with “Vin de France” can originate from anywhere in France or be a blend of regions.
+Vin de France wines often have the grape variety on the label.